Open-world evaluations for measuring frontier AI capabilities

 What is CRUX?

 Each evaluation involves a long-horizon, real-world task; an agent scaffold that could in theory allow agents to solve the task; detailed log analysis; and a write-up that includes interpretations from collaborators with diverse perspectives.
+We plan to release new evaluations every 1–2 months.
+The next CRUX evaluation will focus on AI R&D tasks.

 The problem